I wrote this piece in 2016, six months after my husband died. I’m reprising it today (with edits) to launch my writing on Stubstack.

 Getting ready for work, I’d planned to quickly turn the ignition and then rush back in to finish a few things while the car warmed up.
 I’d turned the defrosters up high, and was shutting the driver’s side door when something on the ground caught my eye.
 It was a small heap of something soft…like maybe the cats had caught a squirrel or the kids had dropped a hat?

 Upon closer inspection, I realized it was an….undergarment.
 A camisole.
 My camisole, on the ground in a clump right beside my car.
-Not a really racy number, more the kind you would wear for an extra layer, or under something sheer to provide some discretion…yet not entirely practical either, made as it was out of a beautifully soft chocolate brown material with just the right amount of cling, and trimmed with black lace.
+Not a really racy number, more the kind you would wear for an extra layer, or under something sheer to provide some discretion…yet not entirely practical either, made as it was out of a beautifully soft chocolate brown viscose with just the right amount of cling, and trimmed with black lace.
 It was classy but sexy too, the kind of camisole that said, “Hey.
 I know it’s winter.
 I’ll keep you warm.
 But there’s heat and then there’s heat, amiright?”

 Hastily, I tried to pick it up, but nothing doing, it was frozen solid to the ground.
 Which means it had been there for God knows how long.
-Searching my memory, as my breathing became more rapid from the sub-zero temperatures and from wondering if any of the neighbors were watching me trying to dislodge a possibly frozen dead animal from the actually frozen ground-I suddenly remembered that I’d tried on the camisole the previous morning, but had decided it didn’t exactly match my dress, so I’d worn another one instead.
+Searching my memory, as my breathing became more rapid from the sub-zero temperatures and from wondering if any of the neighbors were watching me trying to dislodge a possibly frozen solid dead animal from the actually frozen ground-I suddenly remembered that I’d tried on the camisole the previous morning, but had decided it didn’t exactly match my dress, so I’d worn another one instead.
 But then how had it gotten outside??
 Perhaps in the dry winter air the day before, between running back and forth starting the car and letting it run, finishing getting dressed and packing up my work bag, static cling must have caused it to stick to my clothes, so when I put on my coat it had possibly gotten jammed into the arm and fell out later?

-I was truly hoping for this to be the case because if it had just been stuck to the outside of my dress all day, on display everywhere I’d been and then dropping off when I got out of the car at home….
+I was truly hoping for this to be the case because if it had just been stuck to the outside of my dress all day, on display everywhere I’d been and then falling off when I got out of the car at home….

 Then basically I’d been flashing my undies all over town.